baskerville/bspwm/README.md

     send_to DESKTOP_NAME [--follow]
         Send the focused window to the given desktop.

+    drop_to next|prev [--follow]
+        Send the focused window to the next or previous desktop.

     send_to_monitor MONITOR_NAME [--follow]
         Send the focused window to the given monitor.

+    drop_to_monitor next|prev [--follow]
+        Send the focused window to the next or previous monitor.

     use DESKTOP_NAME
         Select the given desktop.